borysneselovskyi/aidb_demo/README.md

 ```

 # Cleanup
-To cleanup the demo - stop and removethe docker container and stop the docker app, use the script:
+To cleanup the demo - stop and remove the docker container and stop the docker app, use the script:

 ```
 ./04_clean.sh